 - Disciplined capital management; raise to acquire, distribute excess

 Our focused business model is all about repositioning properties to unlock their full potential.
-When combined with the effective reading of the property cycle, in a market we know inside out, we deliver attractive long-term returns for shareholders.
+When combined with the effective reading of the property cycle, in a market we know inside out, we deliver attractive long-term returns for our stakeholders.

 Our business model is underpinned by